princekunal101/academic-section/Studies/Environment and Echology/UNIT 1/README.md

 #### Biosphare Resources
 Important resources are provided by the biosphere.
 Many people depend on the biosphere for essentials including food, medicine, building supplies, and fuel.
 All food comes from the biosphere, with the exception of salt, yet developed societies choose farming over scavenging.
 The biosphere, which extends from a few kilometers into the sky to deep-sea vents, is a relatively small layer of the Earth’s surface that sustains life.
-The biosphere is a large-scale ecosystem made up of living things (biotic) and the non-living (abiotic) elements that sustain them.
+The biosphere is a large-scale ecoSystem made up of living things (biotic) and the non-living (abiotic) elements that sustain them.

 #### Importance of the Biosphare

 The interactions between living things and their environment are connected by the biosphere.
 The lives of living things can be greatly affected by a small alteration in the environment.
 The biosphere is crucial for all life because of this relationship, though.
 Following is a list of some of them:
-- The ecosystem required for survival is provided by the biosphere.
+- The ecoSystem required for survival is provided by the biosphere.
 The biosphere’s climate is something that living things should be able to adapt to.
-Ecosystems support biodiversity, and the biosphere provides a dependable source of nutrition for all life on Earth.
+EcoSystems support biodiversity, and the biosphere provides a dependable source of nutrition for all life on Earth.
 The term *“biodiversity”* refers to biological variation.
 - Biosphere reserves are restricted places for the preservation of flora and fauna.
 Additionally, it contributes in maintaining the traditional way of living of the local tribes.
 They guard the biodiversity of the area.
 The greatest level of the ecological structure is the biosphere.
 It includes each type of species and every biome on the planet.
 - The biosphere supports life on Earth by contributing to the management of the hydrological (water) cycle, soil health, and composition of the atmosphere.
 The biosphere is a small area of the earth’s surface where soil, water, and air work together to support life.
 Only in this region is life possible.
 ---